samaelrodriguez/FreeCodeCamp/README.md

 # FreeCodeCamp
-open-source codebase and curriculum.
+Open-Source codebase and curriculum.
 Learn to code and help nonprofits.